serdarburakguneri/go-exercises/bubble-sort/README.md

 # bubble-sort

-Here is a bubble sort algorithm implementation in Go.
+A bubble sort algorithm implementation in Go.

 Running 2 for loops, the algorithm compares each element of the array with the next one and swaps them if the next one is smaller.